 Fall (3).
-Tieso.
+VanTassel-Baska.

-A course focusing on the nature of gifted learners and how they differ in cognitive, affective, developmental and behavioral ways from more typical learners.
-The course emphasizes general theories of intelligence, development, and learning and how they apply to gifted learners.
+This course focuses on the nature of gifted learners and how they differ in cognitive, affective, developmental, and behavioral ways from more typical learners.
+It will emphasize general theories of intelligence, development, and learning and how they apply to gifted learners.

 CRIN G82.
-Socio-Emotional Development And Guidance Of The Gifted Learner.
+Social and Emotional Development And Guidance Of The Gifted Learner.

+Spring (3).
+VanTassel-Baska.
 Prerequisite: CRIN G80 or equivalent.

-A course focusing on the social and emotional characteristics and needs of the gifted individual and various counseling and guidance strategies that can facilitate his/her development over the life span.
-The course emphasizes theories of emotional development and self-actualization and their implications for guiding the gifted.
+This course focuses on the social and emotional characteristics and needs of the gifted individual and various counseling and guidance strategies that can facilitate his/her development over the life span.
+The course will emphasize theories of emotional development and self-actualization and their implications for guiding the gifted.